WILLIAM

 question deeply interesting to the United States; but, happily, not of an

 intricacy proportioned to its interest.
-It seems only necessary to recognise certain principles, supposed to have been long
+It seems only necessary to recognize

-and well established, to decide it.
+certain principles, supposed to have been long and well established, to decide

 That the people have